trappar/bitwig-api-stubs/README.md

 Bitwig Javascript API Stubs
 ================

 **This is not finished!
 Some parts are missing.
-If you download this now, check back later to see if more progress!**
+If you download this now, check back later to see if I've made more progress!**

 A manual conversion of the Bitwig Control Surface Scripting API into javascript method stubs complete with JSDoc.
 If you're working on any controller scripts this should be super helpful to you!